Frequently Asked Questions (FAQ)

 - How do I cancel/reschedule an appointment?

-Appointments can be canceled or rescheduled via our online booking system, or by calling the office at 858-692-4187.
+Appointments can be canceled or rescheduled via our online booking system, or by emailing us at [email protected].
 Please remember that you are responsible for the full session fee if you cancel your appointment without 24 hours’ notice.

 - How many sessions will my child need?